-There are many reasons people with diabetes seem to have emotion problems.
-Some individuals have legitimate mental health issues, and if you are having chronic anxiety, depression or other problems, please see a mental health professional.
+There are many reasons people with diabetes seem to have emotional problems.
+Some individuals have legitimate mental health issues, and if you are having chronic anxiety, depression, or other issues, please see a mental health professional.

 Frustration (Other & Self)

 It is difficult for family members or significant others to understand the emotionality of individuals with diabetes.
 In some cases, the loved one may be contributing to the frustration that a person living with diabetes may go through.
 For example, asking the person living with diabetes if they checked their blood sugar consistently might not help them, while the person living with diabetes may find it annoying.

 It is not deliberate, and it is usually out of care and concern, but almost always comes off as nagging.
 Some individuals are trying to be supportive but fail, because they haven’t had a discussion with the person living with diabetes about how to support them.

 For someone who is working on getting blood sugars under control, “Have you checked your blood sugar?” right before dinner may be helpful.
 If the person is aware that they have trouble remembering to check before meal times, and they made a plan with the individual to ask the question, then it is helpful.